2018 Ritz-Carlton Credit Card Review – WalletHub Editors

 - $100 Credit For Consecutive-Night Stays: If you book a reservation for at least two consecutive nights at a Ritz-Carlton hotel or one of its partners, you will automatically receive a $100 credit to use for on-premises dining, entertainment and spa services.
 This credit cannot be used toward the cost of your room or taxes or to purchase alcohol.

-- Complimentary LOUNGE CLUB Access: LOUNGE CLUB operates more than 350 airport lounges worldwide, and memberships start at $99 per year.
+- Complimentary Priority Pass Select Membership: Access to hundreds of airport lounges worldwide through your automatic membership in Priority Pass Select.
 So you’re in luck if you like to travel in comfort, and you can add this to the card’s annual-fee-offsetting perks.

-- Potential For A Very High Regular APR: Your interest rate could be anywhere from 16.24% to 23.24%, depending on your creditworthiness.
-If you’re the type of person who likes to plan for the worst, just imagine paying interest at a rate higher than the average secured card’s (19.35%) and slightly below the average store card’s (23.88%).
+- Potential For A Very High Regular APR: Your interest rate could be anywhere from 17.74% to 24.74% (V), depending on your creditworthiness.
+If you’re the type of person who likes to plan for the worst, just imagine paying interest at a rate higher than the average secured card’s (19.17%) and slightly below the average store card’s (25.48%).
 Hopefully that will dissuade you from making the mistake of carrying a balance from month to month with this card.

 - Points Expire Due To Account Inactivity: If you don’t earn any rewards points or complete an eligible stay for 24 consecutive months, your account will be deemed inactive and you will forfeit any unredeemed rewards accrued at that point.
 That could wind up costing you a lot of money, so make sure to redeem regularly to minimize risk.